NelisW/myOpenHab/docs/410-ESP8266-intro.md

 ### Introduction
 A brief [introduction](http://embeddedcomputing.weebly.com/nodemcu-board.html) states: "The NodeMCU board is based on an ESP8266-12 but features a built-in serial over USB interface and other amenities like 2 buttons and 2 LEDs.
 The board can be programmed using the Wiring / Arduino framework as the other ESP8266 boards.
 It features more available GPIOs, of which
 -  9 digital GPIOs operating at 3,3V
-- one analog GPIO, albeit limited to 1,8 V.
+- one analog GPIO, albeit limited to 1.8 V (note that there is a voltage divider on the input pin.)

 The [nodeMCU](nodemcu.com/index_en.html) is an open source development, with V1 documented (here)[https://github.com/nodemcu/nodemcu-devkit-v1.0]